alegarciadelrio/azuredevops/README.md

 The toolbox includes solutions for:
 - Container deployment to virtual machines
+- Container deployment with Azure DevOps Library for secure environment variables
 - Kubernetes deployment to Amazon EKS
 - Kubernetes deployment to on-premises clusters
 - Kubernetes deployment with Azure DevOps Library for secure environment variables